MorpheusAIs/Docs/Guides/MOR/Mainnet/Morpheus Capital Providers Contract Guide.md

 ---

 ## How to get stETH?
-First, a user must get staked ETH from [Lido](https://lido.fi/).
-You can easily get this by swapping ETH for stETH on the Ethereum mainnet by following instructions at their website.
-A user may also buy stETH on different exchanges that support it.
+First, a user must get stETH (staked ETH) from [Lido](https://lido.fi/).

+You can get this by swapping ETH for stETH on the Ethereum mainnet by following instructions at their website or buy stETH on different exchanges that support it.

 ---

 ## How to deposit stETH into the contract?
 You need to go to the [stETH](https://etherscan.io/address/0xae7ab96520de3a18e5e111b5eaab095312d7fe84#writeProxyContract) contract, open the **“Contract”** tab, then the **“Write as Proxy”** tab.
 Don't forget to connect your wallet, which should have enough native token to pay for gas.

 <img src="/Graphics/Docs%20Graphics/English/Morpheus%20Capital%20Providers%20Contract%20Guide/approval.png" width=70% height=70%>

 Before contributing, you need to give the distribution contract an **"approval"** to transfer your stETH tokens.
 It is necessary to select the `approve()` function that will add allowance for Distribution contract.
 As parameters:
-- `spender`: **Distribution contract** address - `0x47176B2Af9885dC6C4575d4eFd63895f7Aaa4790`
+- `spender`: **Distribution contract** address: `0x47176B2Af9885dC6C4575d4eFd63895f7Aaa4790`
 - `amount`: amount of tokens in WEI.
 Should be more or equal to the deposited amount.

 You can use this unit converter calculator https://eth-converter.com to help you.
 In the example on picture, it's 1 ETH in WEI.